- you may decide you wish to continue with the pregnancy and become a parent; or

 Use sanitary pads or towels for any bleeding after the procedure as tampons and menstrual cups (moon cup) can increase the risk of infection.

-The medical staff will have time to listen to any worries you may have.
+The medical staff will have time to listen to any worries or concerns you may have.

-Surgical termination: You may be able to go home 4 hours after returning to the ward if the doctor and nurses are happy.
+Surgical termination: You may be able to go home 4 hours after returning to the ward if the doctor and nurses are happy and you are feeling well enough.
 A friend or relative should accompany you as you are not allowed to drive after a general anaesthetic.
-You will be given a ‘help line’ number should you need any advice up to 48 hours following discharge.
+You will be given the ‘help line’ number should you need any advice.

 You can resume your normal activities such as having baths and showers, exercise, swimming and lifting as soon as you feel comfortable to do so.